-- Do you have the appropriate governance and leadership structure in place? - Do you have meaningful reports and information? - Do you have a good understanding of how the attorneys are managing their A/R and if they are spending enough time on their collection efforts? - Do you have the right administrative staff in place, and are they doing the right work the right way? - Are you measuring their performance by results they are achieving? - Is the firm regularly collecting its older, difficult A/R?
+- Does your leadership know how to move forward with accounts receivable management? - Do you have meaningful reports and information? - Do you have a good understanding of how the attorneys are managing their A/R and if they are spending enough time on their collection efforts? - Do you have the right administrative staff in place, and are they doing the right work the right way? - Are you measuring their performance by results they are achieving? - Is the firm regularly collecting its older, difficult